study-palz/study-palz.github.io/index.md

 # Welcome to Study-Palz 👋

-**A face-to-face study group platform for ICS students at UH Mānoa**
+**A face-to-face study group platform for all students at UH Mānoa**

 ---

 ## 💡 Overview

-ICS students often struggle to complete homework efficiently or understand material deeply—mainly because they study alone.
-Study-Palz helps fix that by making it easy for students to self-organize real-time, face-to-face study groups in ICSpace.
+UH students often struggle to complete homework efficiently or understand material deeply—mainly because they study alone.
+Study Palz helps fix that by making it easy for students to self-organize real-time, face-to-face study groups in campus

 ---

 ## 🎯 Goals

-- Encourage ICS students to study together in person.
+- Encourage students to study together in person.
-- Make ICSpace a central hub for academic collaboration.
-- Reward helpful behavior through game mechanics.
-- Create a safe and focused space by keeping all sessions in ICSpace.
+- Leaderboard to challange students and encourage them to studying more.
 ---

 ## 🔧 How It Works

 1. **Login & Set Up Your Profile**
-   - List the ICS courses you’ve taken (to help others).
+   - When creating your account, your major is asked to group you with students in that major.
    - Mark current courses you need help with.
    - Upload a headshot so others can recognize you.

 2. **View Courses & Members**
-   - See a list of ICS courses.
+   - See a list of UH courses.
    - View "Senseis" (students offering help) and "Grasshoppers" (students seeking help) per course.

 3. **Create Study Sessions**